Tutorial

 Coinbase hosted checkout

-After Coinbase has received the payment, It can send out a webhook to a specified URL.
-Again, this is very similar to have Stripe does it.
+After Coinbase has received the payment, it can send out a webhook to a specified URL.
+Again, this is very similar to how Stripe does it.
 To receive the webhook, and save the order and payment in the database, I need to:

 1. Add Coinbase secret to the config file

-2. I need to create a route and controller for Coinbase to post to.
+2. Create a route and controller for Coinbase to post to

-3. I need to make a custom plug that parses the raw post body
+3. Make a custom plug that parses the raw post body

 4. Validate the Coinbase signing secret in the controller